The problem of Internet censorship in Gulf countries still really serious. More websites are blocked since we have wrote about this issue.

 3. Bloggers/ICT Users are Arrested (read about 500,000 fine for WhatsApp comments)

-The best idea to unblock websites in UAE with using a VPN – virtual private network.
+The best idea to unblock websites in UAE by using a VPN – virtual private network.

 VPN masks your IP address and make all your traffic safe and encrypted.

 You do not need any additional software or application for using a VPN.
 Get your VPN today and enjoy your freedom and safety in the Internet.

 On the chart below you can see the countries of the world with the most severe Internet limits.
 They are purple and UAE is among the countries where Internet is not free.

 The United Arab Emirates (UAE) maintains an authoritarian grip on both politics and telecommunications.
 The country’s two mobile phone and internet service providers are either directly or indirectly owned by the state, reflecting a lack of checks and balances when it comes to surveillance and government requests to companies to hand over their customers’ personal data.
 Ongoing crackdowns on users have increased self-censorship on social media and online news outlets, of which the most prominent are government-owned.
 Numerous websites are blocked and search results are filtered in order to prevent access to local and international voices that differ from the state line, particularly on political, religious, and sexual matters.
 Current legal restraints, coupled with a judiciary that fundamentally lacks independence, create a highly problematic legal environment where users cannot be guaranteed that their constitutional and internationally recognized rights will be upheld.